-After Quinn kidnapped an amnesiac Liam and held him hostage in a cabin for months, the repercussions for the villain amounted to absolutely nothing.
+After Quinn kidnapped an amnesiac Liam and held him hostage in a cabin for months, the repercussions for the wrongdoer amounted to absolutely nothing.
 Liam’s father Bill, his brother Wyatt and his ex-fiancé Steffy had been looking for him and once he was rescued by Wyatt, Quinn was brought into the police station for questioning but was never actually convicted of anything.
-Viewers were hoping Quinn would somehow pay for her crime but were disappointed in the end.
+Viewers were hoping Quinn would somehow pay for her crime but were annoyed in the end.

 3. Who Shot At Quinn?